CloudC-24/ServerConsolidation/Algorithms.md

     - May not always produce the optimal solution.
     - Can lead to fragmentation of resources, especially if VMs are not sorted optimally.

+## Ant Colony System Algorithm (ACS)

+* The main reason of selecting the ACS algorithm for our research is that our main problem i.e the Virtual Machine Placement problem is a NP-hard problem as well as a Combinatorial Optimization Problem (COP) which means that this problem has a finite set of solutions but in order to choose the best solution we need an EC Algorithm.
+An EC algorithm is an evolutionary computation algorithm that helps to improve the resource utilization and reduce energy consumption of our VMP problem.
+Out of all EC algorithms, the Ant Colony System algorithm addresses the problem more eﬃciently with strong logical inference.